alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 * Chop the ginger into matchsticks and cut the kombu into strips.
 The kombu can be cut with strong kitchen scissors but is pretty challenging to cut.
 It can be made a bit easier to cut by steaming it.
 The kombu is a nice addition but might not be worth it if your hands are finiky.

-* Toast the seasme seeds.
+* Toast the sesame seeds.
 This can be done on a dry pan/skillet.
 If the seasme seeds are white, you can simply let them turn a light golden brown.
 If they are black (or white), you can wait until they start making soft popping sounds.

 #### Step 4